 Sail Rock Introduction

-The Sails Rock resembles a sailboat with its sail raised, preparing to set off toward some unknown destination across the sea.
-However, the formation of Sails Rock can be explained.
-The coral reef limestone along the coastline gradually weakens and breaks due to the repeated impact and erosion of the waves, combined with the effects of gravity pulling it down, ultimately leading to the collapse of the reef.
-Sails Rock is a masterpiece of coastal erosion, and because its rock quality is comparatively harder, it stands firmly in the sea, difficult to shake.
-Sails Rock is one of the famous landmarks along the coast of Kenting.
-Starting from the center of Kenting Street, you can drive along the Ping'e Road towards Eluanbi.
-There are no towering objects blocking the view along the way, so it doesn’t take long before you can see Sails Rock, which stands about 18 meters tall, from a distance.
-Against the backdrop of the azure sea and clear skies, it looks poised and ready, as if it has already determined the direction for its journey, just waiting for the moment when the sea breeze catches its sail.
-Some say it resembles the profile of former U.S. President Nixon; when viewed from different angles, one can indeed see a striking resemblance with its prominent forehead, deep-set eyes, and high nose bridge—features that reminiscent of Nixon.
-If you use a bit of imagination, it might appear like Nixon just stepping into the water, preparing to tackle a long swim.
-Interestingly, when compared to nearby swimmers, those tourists suddenly look like little figures in a dwarf kingdom.
-Thanks to its favorable scenic conditions, there is a leisure walking path by the coast, and within the leisure area are several animal-shaped stone benches that are sure to attract the attention of children.
-The nearby clean sandy beach is suitable for water activities.
-However, it is important not to attempt to climb Sails Rock, as it is a very dangerous action.
-While the beach is not large, it often allows for hours of fun that can make one forget to leave—that's the magic of Sails Rock Beach.
+The Sail Rock resembles a sailboat raising its sail, preparing to set off toward the sea, to some unknown destination.
+The formation of Sail Rock can be inferred from its geological background.
+The extensive coral limestone along the coast gradually becomes weak and breaks down due to the repeated impact and erosion by waves.
+The gravitational pull causes the reefs to eventually collapse.
+Sail Rock is a masterpiece of coastal erosion, and because its rock quality is comparatively hard, it stands firm in the ocean.
+Sail Rock is one of the famous landmarks along the coast of Kenting.
+Starting from the center of Kenting Street, you can drive along the Ping'e Road toward Eluanbi.
+Since there are no tall structures obstructing the view along the way, you can see the approximately 18-meter-tall Sail Rock from a distance in a short time.
+Set against the backdrop of azure seas and clear skies, it appears ready to embark, seemingly having predetermined its direction, just waiting for the moment the sea breeze lifts it.
+Some people say it resembles the profile of former U.S. President Nixon; upon closer inspection, from various angles, you can indeed see a striking resemblance with the prominent forehead, deep-set eyes, and high nose bridge, all characteristic features of Nixon.
+With a bit of imagination, it looks like a Nixon who has just entered the water and is preparing for a long swim.
+Interestingly, when compared to the nearby swimmers, the tourists suddenly appear like tiny figures in a miniature world.
+Due to the appealing landscape conditions, there is a recreational walkway along the coast, which features several animal-shaped stone benches that are sure to attract children's attention.
+The clean sandy beach nearby is suitable for water activities; however, it is essential to refrain from attempting to climb Sail Rock as it is very dangerous.
+Although this beach is not large, it often captivates visitors to the point of forgetting to leave, which is the magic of Sail Rock Beach.